 In Ardoq, we have included these as fields on the capabilities.
-Using the grid editor or surveys, populate and maintain these fields with the help of the domain experts across your organization.
+Using the grid editor or surveys, populate and maintain these fields with the help of domain experts across your organization.

-As part of the analysis to these fields, you can create heatmaps using conditional formatting, tabular overviews, and dashboards.
+As part of the analysis of these fields, you can create heatmaps using conditional formatting, tabular overviews, and dashboards.
 Again, the Capability Map and Dependency Map views will likely be the best views for analyzing these performance attributes.

 Note: Keep in mind that all views are context-sensitive, meaning you can drill down to just your core capabilities or to w specific domain.

 Using conditional formatting on maturity fields, we have created a maturity heatmap in the image above.
 If you want to learn more on how to create a heatmap in Ardoq using conditional formatting, you can check out this article on the Ardoq Heat Map: